 Planning an event doesn’t stop there!
 There are several moving parts to event planning.
 To accompany this ultimate event planning guide, here are a few bonus event planning tips to help your next event go off without a hitch.

-- Set up a waste management and recycling plan for the event.
-The green trend is here to stay.
-That means having a waste management and recycling plan is now a necessity in event planning.
+Set up a waste management and recycling plan for the event.
+Having a waste management and recycling plan is a necessity in event planning.
 Giving one of your staff members the responsibility of waste management and recycling or even creating a waste management team is the best way to get this done.
-Don’t underestimate the power of going green at events; a lot of top companies are heading that direction.
-Take Oracle for example, as a part of their “green” initiative at their Code One event.
-They added a plant-conscious menu, carbon footprint reduction lessons, and a way for guests to donate food to charity.
+Consider how you can make your event more eco-friendly as part of this plan.
+Take Oracle for example, as a part of their “green” initiative at their Code One event they added a plant-conscious menu, carbon footprint reduction lessons, and a way for guests to donate food to charity.

-Event planning is not an easy task, but if you use the right tools, hire the right people, and budget accordingly, you can pull off dream events that make your clients thrilled they invested.
+Event planning is no easy task, but if you use the right tools, get qualified staff, and budget accordingly, you can pull off dream events that make your clients thrilled they invested.